 essentially perfect step and settle behavior.
 We will briefly summarize those results here.
 For a high Q system, when you apply a step function input, the system overshoots to twice the final rest position and then oscillates about that final rest position until it finally converges to that point.
 If, instead, a half-step is applied, one half a period later, the system is at a peak of its excursion with an amplitude equal to the desired final rest position.
 With zero slope in a position-time plot, its velocity is zero.
 The method shown in Figure 1 applies half the value of the force needed to hold the device at its desired end position and after one half a period, applies the full force.
 With the device where it is intended to be, after half a period, with zero velocity, this application of the full force essentially catches it and holds it in the desired position, stably for as long is desired.
 This is called a double step (DS) drive.
 One half the force and one half the period are the values for an infinite Q (Q>100) system.
 This is perfectly general and works for a system with any Q with a modification of the parameters.
 This is derived later in the analytical section.
 Ref.
 16 discusses a variety of similar drive schemes called overdrive methods where one applies an accelerating force for a while and then a decelerating force.
 They are similar to how one moves an object in free space where it starts at rest, an accelerating force is applied, and then a decelerating force is applied with the object arriving at its final rest position with zero velocity.
 The simulation shown in the lower panel of Figure 1 was obtained using DS for all the transitions.
 The drive signal is the red curve and one can see the double step structure for each transition.
 These open loop drive schemes allow for essentially ideal galvo behavior.

 In this paper, our main focus is the behavior shown in the upper panel of Fig. 1.
 This is the effect we describe as modal engineering, the ability to turn the modes of the system on and off, quickly, with precision.
 The key to our approach is to drive the system coherently, with full knowledge of its underlying dynamics.
 In a conventional control theory approach [12,13], one uses feedback and methods like PID control.
-Our approach here is simpler from a system point of view because the sensor and feedback system are not needed, reducing cost and complexity. for [19]
+Our approach here is simpler from a system point of view because the sensor and feedback system are not needed, reducing cost and complexity.
+The high stability and linearity of MEMS make them ideally suited for such feedforward control algorithms [19].

 This paper is organized into the following sections.
 In section IIA we present results from Simulink simulations using an infinite Q system, demonstrating all tools we have at our disposal.
 In section IIB we study a finite Q system showing how finite damping modifies the algorithms demonstrated in section IIA.
 In section III, we present a closed-form solution of the underlying equations of motion for our system.
 Finally, in section IV, we present experimental results on a MEMS micromirror.
-This analysis and data is for a MEMS application but we note that these approaches will work equally well for any underdamped, second order system.
+This analysis and data are for a MEMS application but we note that these approaches will work equally well for any underdamped, second order system.

 Infinite Q Systems